-Pew Research Center’s parent organization, The Pew Charitable Trusts, is an independent nonprofit organization – the sole beneficiary of seven individual charitable funds, established between 1948 and 1979 by two sons and two daughters of Sun Oil Company founder Joseph N. Pew and his wife, Mary Anderson Pew.
+Pew Research Center’s primary funder and parent organization is The Pew Charitable Trusts.
+The Pew Charitable Trusts is an independent nonprofit organization – the sole beneficiary of seven individual charitable funds, established between 1948 and 1979 by two sons and two daughters of Sun Oil Company founder Joseph N. Pew and his wife, Mary Anderson Pew.

 Pew Research Center also collaborates with strategic partners.
 All partnerships must meet guidelines established to maintain the independence and impartiality of our research and to advance our mission to inform the public.

 Current and past donors and partners include charitable foundations such as the Bill and Melinda Gates Foundation, the John Templeton Foundation, the John D. and Catherine T. MacArthur Foundation, the William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation, the Neubauer Family Foundation and the Lilly Endowment.
 Pew Research has also partnered with major news organizations such as The New York Times, The Washington Post, USA TODAY, National Journal, Smithsonian Magazine and The Economist.

 Financial information is available upon request to Nikolas Wissmann, Director of Financial Administration, Pew Research Center.